pimbrouwers/weld.js/README.md

 ## Why?

 The main goal of this library is to make it obvious where client-side behavior exists.
 And stop relying on CSS selectors to associate JavaScript functionality to the DOM.
+Providing only what is necessary and nothing more.
+It is not a replacement for a full-fledged JavaScript framework.
+But rather a tool to help you write better, more maintainable code for multi-page applications.

 This is achieved by attaching functionality to DOM elements using the custom attribute `wd-bind="name"`, where "name" is the identifer for a binding defined using `weld.bind()`.
 Bindings can be passed parameters using the `wd-attr` attribute.
 Named targets can be designated using the `wd-target` attribute, giving you keyed access to elements within the binding scope.

-This library provides to aim only what is necessary and nothing more.
-It is not a replacement for a full-fledged JavaScript framework, but rather a tool to help you write better, more maintainable code for multi-page applications.

 ## Usage